smartdevicelink/sdl_app_library_guides/docs/Displaying a User Interface/Popup Keyboards/index.md

 ## Using RPCs
 If you don't want to use the @![iOS]`SDLScreenManager`!@ @![android, javaSE, javaEE, javascript]`ScreenManager`!@, you can do this manually using the `PerformInteraction` RPC request.
 As this is no longer a recommended course of action, we will leave it to you to figure out how to manually do it.

+Note that if you do manually create a `PerformInteraction` and want to set a cancel id, the @![iOS]`SDLScreenManager`!@ @![android, javaSE, javaEE, javascript]`ScreenManager`!@ takes cancel ids 0 - 10000.
+Any cancel id you set must be outside of that range.